 又回到最初的起点 记忆中妳青涩的脸 我们终于来到了这一天

 So, a bit of context – the movie is about, simply put, the love that got away.
-The protagonists fell in love in high school, but parted ways not long after they went to college after a fight and never reconciled.
+The protagonists fell in love in high school, but parted ways not long after they went to college over a fight and never reconciled.
 The girl ended up marrying someone else many years after, and the movie ends with the guy attending her wedding.
 This song is written from his perspective, describing how he felt on her wedding day.

 He begins by singing, “We’re once again back to where we started, your youthful face in my memory, we have finally arrived at this day”.
 These lines serve to set the stage – it’s her wedding day, the guy is in the midst of getting ready to attend the ceremony.
 He remembers how she used to look, and laments about having returned to where they started – this is either a reference to the current state of their relationship (back to zero), or the fact that he’s reminded of how he felt when he was getting ready for their first date, all those years ago.
 Probably both.